Stockton resident dies after being shot at his home; 3 men at large

 The police department says the three men ran from the area.

-On Monday night, police reported the homeowner had died at a hospital.
+On Monday night, police reported that the homeowner had died at a hospital.

+The San Joaquin County coroner has identified the victim as 36-year-old Ricardo Aguilar.

 Homicide detectives have now taken over the investigation, according to Stockton police.